-Dairy Waste
+Dairy Manure

-Dairy cows in the Central Valley excrete approximately one pound of nitrogen and 1.29 pounds of inorganic salts per cow per day.
-Thus, a 1,000-cow dairy generates approximately 365,000 pounds of nitrogen and 470,000 pounds of inorganic salts per year.
-Dairy waste contains high concentrations of salts and nutrients (including nitrogen, ammonia, phosphorus, and potassium compounds).
-Dairy facilities require regular storage for waste generated onsite.
-Waste generated at dairies is stored in solid form in piles or in liquid form in waste retention ponds.
-Dairies eventually dispose of the waste that they generate, typically by applying it to their cropland to produce feedstock for their herd.
+One dairy cow produces approximately 120 pounds of solid manure and 36 pounds of liquid manure daily; consequently, the smallest dairies produce thousands of pounds of manure daily and the largest produce over one million pounds.
+Because Central Valley dairy cows excrete approximately one pound of nitrogen and 1.29 pounds of inorganic salts in solid and liquid manure daily, a 1,000-cow dairy generates approximately 365,000 pounds of nitrogen and 470,000 pounds of inorganic salts every year.

+Dairy solid and liquid manure contain high concentrations of salts and nutrients (including nitrogen compounds, e.g., nitrate, nitrite, ammonium, and organic nitrogen, phosphorus, and potassium compounds).
+Dairy facilities require regular storage for manure generated onsite.
+Dairies also generate process wastewater from cleaning activities.

-The water quality impacts from dairies’ waste management practices are now much clearer.
-A 2017 study by University of California, Davis (hereinafter referred to as the UCD 2017 Study) concluded that agricultural lands, including dairy croplands, are the largest contributor of nitrate to groundwater in the Central Valley.
-Synthetic fertilizer is the largest source of nitrates from agricultural lands, accounting for nearly sixty percent of all nitrogen fluxes to agricultural lands.
-The second largest source is dairy waste at nearly twenty percent.
+The water quality impacts from dairies’ manure management practices are now much clearer.
+A 2017 study by University of California, Davis (hereafter the UCD 2017 Study) concluded that agricultural lands, including dairy croplands, are the largest contributor of nitrate to groundwater in the Central Valley.
+Synthetic fertilizer is the largest source of nitrogen to agricultural lands accounting for nearly sixty percent of all nitrogen fluxes to agricultural lands.
+The second largest source is dairy manure at nearly twenty percent.
 Dairy manure now accounts for fully one-third of the total nitrogen applied to agricultural lands in the San Joaquin Valley and the Tulare Lake Basin.

-The UCD 2017 Study also indicates that the highest potential loading rates for nitrogen to groundwater are associated with the crops most intensively fertilized, and particularly with those crops typically receiving dairy manure (i.e., corn, sorghum, sudangrass, cotton, miscellaneous other field crops, and grain and hay).
-The estimated average annual application rate of manure nitrogen applied on dairy cropland in the Central Valley is 890 pounds per acre.
-By contrast, the California Department of Food and Agriculture’s Fertilizer Research and Education Program recommends application rates between 180 and 216 pounds of nitrogen per acre to produce sileage corn.
-Therefore, the estimated average annual land application rate of manure nitrogen exceeds the currently recommended application rates for one of the main crops being cultivated by land application of dairy waste by four to one (4:1) or more.
-Nitrate loading to groundwater associated with dairy forage crops accounts for a sizable fraction of the total loading of nitrate to groundwater in the Central Valley.
+The UCD 2017 Study also indicates that the highest potential loading rates for nitrogen to groundwater are associated with the crops most intensively fertilized, and particularly with those crops that typically receive dairy manure (i.e., corn, sorghum, sudangrass, cotton, miscellaneous other field crops, and grain and hay).
+Dairies grow forage crops (including corn silage, sorghum, and grain) exclusively, whereas traditional agricultural farms grow a wider variety of crops.
+As an example of a crop that is both intensively fertilized and typically receives dairy manure, the California Department of Food and Agriculture’s Fertilizer Research and Education Program (FREP) recognizes the nitrogen requirements for silage corn, a major commodity commonly grown by dairies as a summer forage crop, as one of the highest, with nitrogen requirements between 180 and 216 pounds of nitrogen per acre after the corn emerges from soil for a grain yield of 180 bushels per acre (5 tons per acre) and silage yield of 30 tons per acre,, with FREP’s nitrogen application recommendations taking into account background soil nitrate levels and crop stage.

+For comparison, wheat, another major commodity commonly grown by dairies as a winter forage crop, has a nitrogen requirement between 150 to 200 pounds of nitrogen per acre after the wheat emerges from soil for a yield of 4 to 4.6 tons per acre in fields where the residual soil nitrate in the top foot of the profile ranged from 30 to 80 pounds of nitrogen per acre at planting, with FREP’s nitrogen application recommendations taking into account other sources of background nitrogen levels.

+By contrast, the estimated average annual application rate of manure nitrogen applied on dairy cropland in the Central Valley is 890 pounds per acre.
+Although dairy farmers in California commonly grow two to three crops at different seasons throughout a year in the same field, the estimated average annual land application rate of manure nitrogen applied by dairy farmers continues to significantly exceed the crops’ nitrogen requirements.
+Nitrogen loading to groundwater associated with dairy forage crops likely accounts for a disproportionate share of the total loading of nitrogen to groundwater in the Central Valley.